 To check the current version of your Ubuntu OS, run:

-Because Apache is included in Ubuntu’s default software repositories, it may be installed using standard package management tools.
+Since Apache is part of Ubuntu’s default software repositories, you can install it using standard package management tools.

-The Apache web server can be found in Ubuntu’s default software repository.
-This allows traditional package management tools to be used to install it.
+You can locate the Apache web server in Ubuntu’s default software repository, enabling the use of traditional package management tools for installation..
 To do so, launch the Terminal by using the Ctrl+Alt+T shortcut and execute the command below to start updating the local package index to reflect the latest upstream changes:

 sudo apt update

 Next, install Apache2 by running the command below

 You will be prompted to confirm the installation.
 Go ahead and type “Yes” and press Enter.
 The package installation is completed.

 Next is to check the status of Apache to ensure it is active and running.
 To do this, run :